basho/basho_docs/content/riak/ts/1.3.0/using/planning.md

 ## Schema Discovery

-After creating a table, its schema can be discovered with the `describe` statement, which will return, for each column, the following items:
+After creating a table, its schema can be discovered with the `DESCRIBE` statement, which will return, for each column, the following items:

 * *Column*, field name;
 * *Type*, field type;